FERNman/angular-google-charts/README.md

 <google-chart [data]="myData"></google-chart>
 ```

-The data property expects a two-dimensional array.
+The data property expects an array of a certain shape, which depends on the chart type.
+Some chart types even support different data formats depending on the mode.

-How the array should look like in detail depends on the chart type you want to create and what you want to display.
+Example with a chart that expects two-dimensional arrays:

 ```typescript
 myData = [